bdraco/python-engineio-v3/docs/index.rst

-.. python-engineio documentation master file, created by sphinx-quickstart on Sat Nov 24 09:42:25 2018.
+.. python-engineio_v3 documentation master file, created by sphinx-quickstart on Sat Nov 24 09:42:25 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-engineio
+python-engineio_v3
 ===============

 This project implements Python based Engine.IO client and server that can run